slurmulon/bach/docs/guide.md

 `bach` is a music notation that people and computers can easily read or write.
 It is entirely text-based and can be written in any text editor.

-`bach` is different from other music notations because it is **semantic**, meaning it allows you to work with semantic music constructs such as chords and scales without needing to know the details.
+`bach` is different from other music notations because it is **semantic**, meaning it allows you to work with higher-level music constructs such as chords and scales without needing to worry about the details.

 Once the notation is compiled it can be used by apps to drive anything from real-time music players to sheet music generators.